alf45tar/ix4-300d/README.md

 ```
 systemctl restart lm-sensors.service
 ```
 The default fan speed is around 1800 rpm and it is quite noisy.
-Using fan control we can reduce a lot the fan noise using a fan speed around 1400 rpm in normal condition.
+Using fan control we can reduce a lot the fan noise using a fan speed around 1400 rpm in normal condition and increase up to 2950 rpm when the temperature increase.

-Using the standard firmware I never noted any fan speed increase.
-May be it was never requested.
-With the fan control the fan speed increase up to 2950 rpm when the temperature increase.

 Edit the `/etc/fancontrol` as follow to control the fan speed using the temperature of hard disk in the second bay
 ```